 - Key Result 3: Increase the win rate of enterprise-qualified leads from 18% to 25%.

 Marketing teams often get trapped in output metrics (number of posts, number of campaigns).
-OKRs force a focus on pipeline contribution and brand impact.
+OKR forces a focus on pipeline contribution and brand impact.

-Objective: Transform our inbound website traffic into a high-converting revenue engine.
+Objective: Turn our inbound website traffic into a high-converting revenue engine.

 - Key Result 1: Increase organic blog traffic from 10,000 to 25,000 unique monthly visitors.